-Once your company makes the decision that a custom app can help your business, the next, and often most important, decision is how you will go about building said app.
-If you work in a small business, it almost assuredly makes more sense to hire an external specialist to develop the app for you.
+Once your company decides that a custom app can help your business, the next, and often most important, the decision is how you will go about building said app.
+If you work in a small business, it almost assuredly makes more sense to hire an external mobile app developer to build the app for you.
 If you work in a large enterprise, though, there are some potential advantages to handling those efforts in-house.
 You can maintain a closer watch on progress and make changes whenever you want because scope-creep is not a concern with internal, salaried resources.
-In almost every comparison, though, it makes more business sense to use a dedicated, third party mobility expert to develop your app as opposed to keeping it in-house, even for large enterprises.
+In almost every comparison, though, it makes more business sense to use a dedicated, third party mobility expert to develop your app instead of keeping it in-house, even for large enterprises.

 It’s not enough to just have an idea for a useful app.
-In order to make any app (or suite of apps) successful, you must plan both diligently and comprehensively about how it fits within your overall marketing or operations vision (depending on the type of app you’re building).
-You need to be thinking about the app’s target customer and how you’re addressing his or her potential needs and wants.
-At the same time, you need to be keeping an eye on mobile trends throughout the industry to make sure you’re selecting the correct platform, supporting the correct technologies, choosing the timeliest (or most forward thinking) designs, etc….
-That’s something that a mobility specialist can bring to the table—expertise.
+To make any app (or suite of apps) successful, you must plan both diligently and comprehensively about how it fits within your overall marketing or operations vision (depending on the type of app you’re building).
+You need to be thinking about the app’s target customer and how you’re addressing its potential needs and wants.
+At the same time, you need to be keeping an eye on mobile trends throughout the industry to make sure you’re selecting the right platform, supporting the correct technologies, choosing the timeliest (or most forward-thinking) designs, etc. That’s something that a mobile app developer can bring to the table—expertise.

-If you choose to hire externally or reassign internal resources, the likelihood that they will have the obsession with mobility required to construct a seamless and comprehensive mobile strategy is very low.
+Suppose you choose to hire externally or reassign internal resources.
+In that case, the likelihood that they will have an obsession with the mobility required to construct a seamless and comprehensive mobile strategy is very low.
 A dedicated mobile expert can remove the guesswork and put your company and its app in the best possible situation to succeed.

 An offshoot of staffing is the ability to hold resources accountable.
-If there is a problem in your app, how do you know if it’s an architecture problem vs. a logic problem vs. a coding problem, etc…?
-Your internal team members will surely try to deflect blame and responsibility away from themselves, and it’s up to you to ascertain the root cause of the problem—a position for which you may not be perfectly suited.
-If you choose to use an app developer, it doesn’t really matter which person from within their team might have made a mistake in your app, you simply bring it up with your account representative and s/he takes the full onus of solving the problem.
-It’s very easy to hold a third party provider accountable because you don’t need to know who from within their team made the mistake, only that the mistake will be corrected.
-No witch-hunts or finger pointing, you simply raise the problem to your account rep and a good mobile firm will take care of the rest.
+If there is a problem in your app, how do you know if it’s an architecture problem vs. a logic problem vs. a coding problem, etc.?
+Your internal team members will surely try to deflect blame and responsibility away from themselves.
+It’s up to you to ascertain the root cause of the problem—a position for which you may not be ideally suited.
+If you choose to use an app developer, it doesn’t matter which person from within their team might have made a mistake in your app; you simply bring it up with your account representative, and s/he takes the full onus of solving the problem.
+It’s effortless to hold a third party provider accountable because you don’t need to know who from within their team made a mistake, only that the error will be corrected.
+No witch-hunts or finger-pointing, you raise the problem to your account rep, and an excellent mobile firm will take care of the rest.